 Yes, reading is the ultimate camping activity (in my opinion)… sure, my kids might not agree.
 But, that being said, they’ve always brought books along and have always complained when I turned the lights out before they were done reading.

 Looking for some book suggestions?
-Here’s a list full of kids picture books about bugs… since you’re sure to encounter a bug or two at the campsite;)
+Here’s a list full of kids picture books about bugs and this list is books all about camping and hiking.

 Or, check out what’s on my bookshelf in the Amazon Take Them Outside Shop…. you’ll find all sorts of great reads about nature, about raising wild kids, and a few fun indulgences too!